Houston Robbery and Burglary Attorney

 1) This is not an interview, it’s an interrogation, and they are looking for a confession.
 Law enforcement officials have many ways of producing confessions from even those who are innocent.
 Despite what you may think from watching cops shows on TV, many of these tactics are completely legal.
 The officer can lie, saying they have evidence that doesn’t actually exist.
 They may say they have a witness when they don’t.
 They can say they will reduce the charges if you confess, or make it seem like it’s not a big deal and as long as you admit to the crime, you’ll be OK.
 Don’t fall for these tactics!

 2) The best way you can protect yourself is by not giving a statement and asking for an attorney.
 For many people who are innocent of the crime they’ve been accused of, the first instinct is to explain your side to clear up your story.
 Oftentimes, the more you say the more likely you are to say something that can be considered a confession — even if you are innocent.
-The best advice is to say nothing at all until you speak with an experienced burglary and robbery lawyer.
+The best advice is to say nothing at all until you speak with an experienced burglary and robbery lawyer in Houston.

 How can a lawyer help?